9.1 Placement and Review of Positions

 9.6.2 Merit Award Eligibility and Effective Date

-In order to be recommended for merit, a member must be in the same position, in the same department as of 1 November of the current fiscal year.
+In order to be recommended for merit, a member must have been employed since November 1st of the current fiscal year.

 9.6.3 Merit Process

-The Dean or Administrative Head is accountable for developing the unit’s merit process, in conjunction with the ASPA collective agreement, and determining the decision making process for merit awards for ASPA members within their College or Unit.
+The Dean or Administrative Head is accountable for developing the unit’s merit process, in conjunction with the ASPA collective agreement, and determining the decision-making process for merit for ASPA members within their College or Unit.

-The Dean or Administrative Head is to forward all merit documentation to Human Resources by 15 June.
+The Dean or Administrative Head is to forward all merit documentation to People and Resources by June 15.

 The Merit Audit Committee may request the Dean or Administrative Head to report on the College/Unit merit process in order to fulfill the audit process.